NRevTech/SPT-Server-Monitor/README.md

 # SPT-Server-Monitor
 This PowerShell script will automatically start your SPT server in high priority mode, monitor the program to see if it is open or crashed, relaunches when crashed, and automatically restarts the server at 12AM EST daily.

+Huge shoutout to Ekuland and Shynd for helping me out with minor problems!
+Much appreciated!

 What It Does:
 ===============